ruchir001/Parking-System/Website/readme.txt

 Make sure there is a folder name PayPal in the zip file.

 Step-3:
-project.php is the main file of this software.
-It ia Login/Signup Page.
+index.php is the main file of this software.

 Step-4
 Open any browser in your system and start xampp server.